Western Living Magazine

 For most categories, you need to submit 3 to 5 projects.
 The exception is the “emerging” categories: the Robert Ledingham Memorial Award for an Emerging Interior Designer, and the Arthur Erickson Memorial Award for an Emerging Architect/Residential Designer, which each just require 1 to 3 projects to enter.

-Entrants can enter more than one category; each entry requires a separate cover letter and separate entry fee.
-Those entering the Maker category cannot enter any other category with the same product.
+Entrants can enter more than one category; each entry requires a separate entry and separate entry fee.
+Those entering the Maker/One of a Kind category cannot enter any other category with the same product.

 Yes, but note that 3 to 5 projects are required for Architecture and Interior Design submissions, and only 1 to 3 are required for Robert Ledingham and Arthur Erickson Memorial Awards.
 You must submit a separate entry form with fewer projects for the latter two.

-As of 2019, we accept applications via online form only.
-On the entry form, you’ll be prompted to upload photos, rationales, and in some cases, blueprints or site plans of your projects, and fill out text fields with a designer biography.
+We accept applications via online form only.
+On the entry form, you’ll be prompted to upload photos, rationales, and in some cases, blueprints or site plans of your projects, give credit to any collaborators and fill out text fields with a designer biography.
 Project photos should be colour .jpgs, 300 dpi if possible, clearly identified by project name.
 Site plans or blueprints may be PDF or .jpg.
 Designers may also choose to compile all of their projects into a PDF for download, as long as it includes photos and rationales as requested.

 Industrial design should be product designs that have the capability of being mass-produced.
 Maker design submissions should include products that are either hand-made, or products that cannot fit into other categories like fashion or furniture—examples may include pottery or textiles.
 If you’re not sure what category your work belongs in, feel free to ask!